Canada supports U.S. efforts to seek origins of COVID-19 -PM Trudeau

-OTTAWA, May 27 (Reuters) - Canada backs U.S. President Joe Biden’s efforts to get to the bottom of the origin of the virus that causes COVID-19, Prime Minister Justin Trudeau told reporters on Thursday.
+Canada backs U.S. President Joe Biden's efforts to get to the bottom of the origin of the virus that causes COVID-19, Prime Minister Justin Trudeau told reporters on Thursday. read more

 "We support the call by the United states and others to better understand the origins of COVID-19," Trudeau told reporters.